-2023 Weed Conference
+2025 Weed Conference

-General Information Everything You Need to Know About Weeds at this One Meeting!
+General Information Everything You Need to Know About Weeds at This One Meeting!

-The 73rd annual Washington State Weed Conference provides information on all aspects of weed control and management.
+The 75th annual Washington State Weed Conference provides information on all aspects of weed control and management.
 It's one of the largest meetings of its type and covers crops of all kinds, turf and ornamental, and vegetation management.

 -